madhavgupta2775/Random_project_in_django/guthib_bb/readme.md

 ### -> have memos for various stuff

-A lot of times, I decide a new task for myself but forget about it pretty quickly (like learning rust so that I can become a femboy).
+A lot of times, I decide a new task for myself but forget about it pretty quickly (like learning rust and hence becoming a femboy).
 Also, it can also be used to write plans for side projects and stuff.

 ### -> Google login and profile